In the guide

 Gluten-free claims

-The only claims that may be made in relation to gluten are:
+The only claims that can be made in relation to gluten are:

 • 'Gluten free' - max 20 mg per kg of gluten